zendbit/nim_couchdbapi/README.md

 ```

 ### Post to configure cluster, setup as node cluster
+Configure a node as a single (standalone) node, as part of a cluster, or finalise a cluster.

 - see https://docs.couchdb.org/en/latest/api/server/common.html#post--_cluster_setup
 ```
 proc serverPostClusterSetup*(self: CouchDb, jsonData: JsonNode): Future[JsonNode] {.async.}